marxin/texi2rst-generated/sphinx/gfortran/interoperability-with-c.rst

 Derived Types and struct
 ^^^^^^^^^^^^^^^^^^^^^^^^

+.. index:: C derived type and struct interoperability

+.. index:: derived type interoperability with C

+.. index:: interoperability, derived type and struct

-For compatibility of derived types with ``struct``, one needs to use the ``BIND(C)`` attribute in the type declaration.
+For compatibility of derived types with ``struct``, use the ``BIND(C)`` attribute in the type declaration.
 For instance, the following type declaration